yuki-konn/capstone-project-level-3/README.md

 git config user.name "type username here" git config user.email "type email here"

-// RENAMES CURRENT BRANCH TO MAIN: git branch -M main
+// RENAMES THE CURRENT BRANCH TO MAIN.
+// GIT MAY NAME THE BRANCH "master" BY DEFAULT: git branch -M main

-// CREATES THE ORIGIN VARIABLE, STORES THE URL IN IT,
+// DECLARES(CREATES) THE ORIGIN VARIABLE, STORES THE URL IN IT,
 // AND ADDS IT TO THE LIST OF REMOTE REPOS: git remote add origin https://github.com/yuki-konn